mie-lab/mobility_generation/README.md

 ### With next location prediction neural networks.

 Trained model iteratively generate 50 locations for each test sequence.
 User split 6:2:2 according to time.
 - MHSA: Use previous 7 days, predict the next location.
-TODO:
+    - num_encoder_layers: 2; nhead: 4; dim_feedforward: 128; fc_dropout: 0.1 (parameter 2065394): validation loss 2.86, accuracy 42.74%
-    - hyper-parameter search
+    - (TODO:) hyper-parameter search
-    - implement beam search
+    - (TODO:) implement beam search
 - Markov: Train user model with train and validation (6+2) sequence.
 Each next location is sampled from the top3 most likely locations according to the markov transition matrix.
-If no prior knowledge, next location sampled from the top3 most visited locations.
+If no prior knowledge, next location sampled from the top3 overall most visited locations.

 ### With mechanistic individual models.